 12. How would you describe your brand of comedy?

 I guess, honest.
 I have been leaning towards being reflective on stage and talking about my past and current life experiences.
 I’m unapologetic.
 I know that sounds cliche, but I am.

 13. How did you develop your style of stand up?
 Who were your influences growing up; both from the world of comedy and elsewhere?

 I think my style is naturally me.
 I speak the same way off stage.
 I changed my subject matter once I got to New York thanks to Keith Robinson.
 In 2013 he told me I was funny, but I wasn’t talking about shit.
 I just had a bunch of made up jokes.
 I was talking about things that never happened in real life.
 He told me that I had a better chance at a career if I spoke about my experiences growing up in foster care.
 He was absolutely right.

 14. I love to interview comedians, Can I ask what happens when you are in front of a crowd, and no one laughs?

 I sit in it.
 I’m not afraid of not getting laughs.
 There are a couple of reasons why they wouldn’t be laughing: either I’m not funny, or I said something interesting and they are waiting for the punchline.
 Either way, I’m okay with not being funny.
 It’s the process.

-15. What made you decide to be a comedian?
-Were you born funny?
+15. What made Monroe Martin decide to be a comedian?
+Were he born funny?